-You can reference to two types of scripts that are executed in different stages of the application deployment and configuration process:
+You can reference three types of scripts that are executed in different stages of the application deployment and configuration process:

 - initialization: This script's main function is to configure everything needed to run the application, including installing dependencies and downloading packages.
 For example, a typical initialization script might install a required software package and configure the database connection string.
 The initialization phase will not count towards the health check timeout.

 - start: This is the actual command that will run the application.
 Colony will begin its health check process when this command runs.
 An example start script can be running the NginX process when starting a web server.
 You can either specify the command directly, as seen in the above example, or reference a script.

 - healthcheck: CloudShell Colony already implements some basic checks which make sure that certain ports are ready.
 You can specify a specific port to check or just set the value as 'ALL', in which case all ports declared under 'connectivity' will be checked.
 The timeout property controls how much time (in seconds) Colony should wait for the health check to succeed.

 All script file references should be placed in your blueprint's repository, right next to the application's YAML file.
 For example: